balancer/balancer-api/README.md

 - `/pools/{chainId}` - Returns a JSON array of all Balancer pools of that chain
 - `/pools/{chainId}/{id}` - Returns JSON information about a pool of a specific `id`.
 - `/sor/{chainId}` - Run a SOR (Smart Order Router) query against the balancer pools, more information below.
+- `/tokens/{chainId}` - Returns a JSON array of all known tokens of that chain
+- `/tokens/update/` - Runs the worker lambda that for every known token, fetches the latest price (in the chains native asset) from coingecko and saves it in the database.

-### Pools Update Lambda
+### Update Pools Lambda

 The update lambda is not called automatically, you must call it to initially poplate the database.
 We recommend connecting a webhook to this endpoint that runs with every new Ethereum block, or whenever a transaction is made to the [Balancer Vault Contract](https://etherscan.io/address/0xba12222222228d8ba445958a75a0704d566bf2c8).

-Example worker update
+Example pools update

 ```sh
 curl -X POST $ENDPOINT_URL/pools/update/1
 ```

 On success this will return a 201 code and no other data.

 ### Get Pools Examples